Your future begins now

 What education is needed?

-Land surveyor’s need a bachelor’s degree and all of the education requirements from Indiana Code 865 IAC 1-2-1 to be met.
+Land surveyor’s need a associate’s degree and all of the education requirements from Indiana Code 865 IAC 1-2-1 to be met.
 The clock start’s ticking as soon as you earn any degree–so if you have an Associate’s degree, you can begin earning work experience at the same time as you continue meeting the educational requirements.

 Educators